Dahlias: arranging a country style bouquet

 Eucalyptus

-I’ve tried to a create a very colorful bouquet, still-life style but cheerful and, eye-catching.
-One that you can decorate your house with, putting it on a pedestal table in a hallway.
-I used lots of varieties of dahlias for this one and didn’t hesitate to combine different colors to celebrate the end of summer.
-The vase is an old timbale, which adds a touch of the past to make this a timeless bouquet.
-I love the fact that it looks a little bit different depending on which side you are looking at.
-And as you can see, I’m not always drawn to traditional vases, I’d sometimes rather have fun with what I’ve got, which is much more charming!
+I’ve aimed to create a very colorful bouquet, with a still-life style that is both cheerful and eye-catching.
+It’s the kind of bouquet you can use to decorate your home, perhaps placing it on a pedestal table in a hallway.
+For this arrangement, I used a wide variety of dahlias and didn’t hesitate to mix different colors to celebrate the end of summer.
+The vase is an old timbale, which adds a touch of nostalgia and makes this a timeless bouquet.
+What I love most is that it looks slightly different depending on the angle you view it from.
+And as you can see, I’m not always drawn to traditional vases; sometimes, I prefer to have fun with what I have on hand, which adds a unique charm!